 SP staff collaborate with personnel from the University of Toronto Libraries' Information Technology Services (ITS) department to assess the long-term viability of the repository's hardware and software.
-This is an ongoing and comprehensive process that uses information obtained from automated monitoring systems, manual quality controls, the repository's Designated Community, the repository's hardware and software vendors, and the enterprise IT community at large.
+This is an ongoing and comprehensive process that incorporates information obtained from automated monitoring systems, manual quality controls, the repository's Designated Community, the repository's hardware and software vendors, and the enterprise IT community at large.
 The chief objective is to predict deterioration and obsolescence before they can impair the repository's ingest, data management, archival storage, or dissemination processes.
-In addition, systems administrators monitor the technology ecosystem in order to detect potential conflicts or points of failure and identify opportunities to reduce costs.
+Furthermore, systems administrators monitor hardware and software in order to detect potential points of failure and identify opportunities to reduce costs.

 SP benefits from an active and technologically savvy Designated Community, composed of librarians, researchers, and students, who report problems in system behaviour.
-SP receives feedback from its Designated Community on a regular basis, and librarians at OCUL member institutions can contact SP staff directly to report problems and discuss issues.
+SP receives feedback from its Designated Community on a regular basis.
+Librarians at OCUL member institutions can contact SP staff directly to report problems and discuss issues.
 Representatives from the Designated Community sit on the repository's advisory committees, giving them an opportunity to report technology issues to SP staff.

 Digital Preservation Policy Librarian